Wendy L. Wall | Director

 - E-mail: firstname.lastname@example.org

 Jill Mannor has a background in graphic design, marketing, advertising and development.
 In the non-profit world, she worked to develop the capabilities, audience and culture of Chicago Children’s Museum, Kohl Children’s Museum, Lincoln Park Zoo and Imagine Chicago.
 In the agency space, she managed projects and creative teams for clients in cultural/arts, microfinance and higher education.
 Jill is a board member of The Seldoms, a Chicago dance company whose performances explore pressing social, political, and environmental issues.
 Her volunteer work has included EPIC: Engaging Philanthropy, Inspiring Creatives; North Park Village Nature Center; Sit Stay Read and the Illinois Safe Schools Alliance.
-Jill received a B.A. in English from Hope College.Contact Jill for questions regarding Co-sponsorships, Evanston Northwestern Humanities Lecture Series, The Odyssey Project, public humanities initiatives, Franke Undergraduate and Graduate Fellowships, Undergraduate Curriculum, and media requests.
+Jill received a B.A. in English from Hope College.Contact Jill for questions regarding Co-sponsorships, Evanston Northwestern Humanities Lecture Series, public humanities initiatives, Franke Undergraduate and Graduate Fellowships, Undergraduate Curriculum, and media requests.